Vivify-Ideas/expo-boilerplate/README.md

 ### **_iOS_**

-You will need to set your `bundleIdentifier`, usualy it looks something like this `com.yoursite.applicationame`.
+You will need to set your `bundleIdentifier`, usually it looks something like this `com.yoursite.applicationame`.
 Next is `buildNumber` it usualy starts from `1`, but each time you republish your application you need to increase this number.
 After that you have `infoPlist` which can contain messages which will be displayed when application asks you for some permissions, more about it can be found on this [link](https://developer.apple.com/documentation/bundleresources/information_property_list).
 And last but not least, `associatedDomains`, they are used for universal linking, so that application knows which links to intercept and to open in the application, e.g. reset password link, You can read more about it [here](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/enabling_universal_links).

 ### **_Android_**

 As for **_android_**, you have `package` which is same as `bundleIdentifier` on **_iOS_**.
 Next to that there are `permissions`, you will need to specifiy all permissions that your application needs, for example `Camera` or `Location`, you can find all the examples for it [here](https://docs.expo.io/versions/latest/sdk/permissions/#android-permissions-equivalents-inside-appjson).
-And on the end you need to setup your `intentFilters` which have the same function as associatedDomains for **_iOS_**.
+Lastly you need to setup your `intentFilters` which have the same function as `associatedDomains` for **_iOS_**.
 Heres an example how they should look:

 ```
     "intentFilters": [